What is property and casualty insurance?

 Power sports insurance

-If you have a boat, ATV, golf cart or snowmobile, this type of policy can be beneficial.
-Power sports insurance policies cover the cost of repairs to your vehicle from damage and provide financial liability coverage for the operator.
+Power sports insurance is similar to auto insurance, but for certain sports vehicles.
+It can cover boats, ATVs, golf carts, snowmobiles and more.
+These policies provide property insurance to cover the cost of repairs to your vehicle from damage and provide casualty insurance through financial liability coverage for the operator.
 For instance, if you accidentally rode your snowmobile through someone’s backyard fence, the casualty portion of your power sports insurance would pay for the repairs.

 How does P&C insurance work?